mikeyoung/hyperborea/README.md

 Future enhancements might include caching ajax responses and other response caching.
 Right now the app makes fresh calls for every change and with what will ultimately be a static dataset it presents a prime opportunity for cacheing.

+Bootstrap 5 was used to create a reponsive layout and for the spell detail modals.